Esri/i3s-spec/README.md

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - No derivatives — If you remix, transform, or build upon the material, you may not distribute (see Note below) the modified material.
 - No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+License History:

+Version 1.0 – 1.5 (04/30/2015 to 01/30/2017) of this specification are licensed under the older Creative Commons Attribution-NoDerivs 3.0 Unported license.
+Version 1.6 – present (dated 01/31/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
+Copies of both licenses are included in this repository.

 ## License for JSON resources, validator, and examples